API Key Management

 suspended_at is set → SUSPENDED (temporary)

 otherwise → ACTIVEOnly ACTIVE keys proceed.
-Revoked and expired keys return 401.
-Suspended keys return 403.
+Revoked, expired, rotation-grace-expired, and suspended keys return 401 during API-key authentication.

 3. Ownership Resolution